fabiomrbarbosa/fabiomrbarbosa-11ty-2021/src/content/en/articles/five-lessons-of-eurovison.md

 But in the end of the day, authenticity is key.
 The performers have three minutes to get on stage and win Europe’s hearts, and that emotional connection doesn’t need any translation — although the captions on Australia’s SBS feed do come quite handy.
 So if you have a band and you were always going to write most of your songs in English anyway, like The Black Mamba, then by all means, the euro-stage is yours.
 But if you believe you must sound and speak like anybody else to succeed in the competition, think again.
 Salvador Sobral (yes, him of all people) said it best:

-“Be honest with what you’re doing, honest to the audience and honest with yourself.
-I think people feel that when you’re honest with your art”
+> Be honest with what you’re doing, honest to the audience and honest with yourself.
+I think people feel that when you’re honest with your art. — Salvador Sobral, live with The Roop @ https://www.instagram.com/tv/CPJAa5uAMtj

+{% Figure {
+  lazy: true,
+  className: "entry__img",
+  image: "uploads/jeangu_macrooy_avrotros.jpg",
+  alt: "Jeangu Macrooy from the Netherlands",
+  caption: "Jeangu Macrooy (The Netherlands).",
+  attribution: "AVROTROS / Rinse Fokkema",
+  size: "full"
+} %}

 ## AND ALSO: Racism is an issue we still aren’t talking about nearly enough.